-Colorado Blue Spruce has been the most widely planted evergreen in North Dakota.
+Colorado blue spruce has been the most widely planted evergreen in North Dakota.
 It prefers heavier soils, full sun, average moisture and clean cultivation.
-Blue Spruce will reach a height of six feet in eight years on a good site.
+Blue spruce will reach a height of six feet in eight years on a good site.
 Growth rates after that should exceed one foot per year.
 Color varies from deep green to silver-blue and is probably the most drought tolerant of all spruces.
-Plant Blue Spruce 12 feet apart to allow for wind movement for cultural disease management.
+Plant blue spruce 12 feet apart to allow for wind movement for cultural disease management.
 Mature height should be about 60 feet.
-Seed for this year's crop has been collected at the Towner Nursery and other surrounding sites in North Central North Dakota.
+Seed for this year's crop has been collected at the Towner State Nursery and other surrounding sites in north central North Dakota.

-1 / Bare Root Trees s Container Trees
+Bare-root Trees Container Trees

-ı Age Class Top Height Price per tree Top Height Price per tree
+Age Class Top Height Price per tree Top Height Price per tree

-ı 2-2 8-15" \$.55 8-16" \$1.00
+2-2 8-15" \$.55 8-16" \$1.00

-l Age Class 2-2 2-3 18-24" \$2.00 recommended for hand planting only
+Age Class 2-2 2-3 18-24" \$2.00 recommended for hand planting only

-١
+(